 - Is an adult who resides with a dependent person and has a legal duty to provide care or has voluntarily assumed the obligation because of a familial relationship; or

 - Is an adult who, although he or she does not live with the individual, has a legal duty to provide care for a dependent person.

 Finally, defendants charged with this crime are permitted to raise the affirmative defense that the accuser consented to the act.

 Contact us Today to Discover how an Experienced Philadelphia Criminal Defense Attorney can Help

-If you live in Philadelphia and have been charged with assault, please contact The Law Offices of Michael T. Van Der Veen at 215-546-1000 to schedule a free consultation with an experienced criminal defense attorney who can explain your legal options.
+If you live in Philadelphia and have been charged with assault, please contact van der Veen, O’Neill, Hartshorn, and Levin at 215-546-1000 to schedule a free consultation with an experienced criminal defense attorney who can explain your legal options.